marcinnajder/mongo-shell-assistant/README.md

 'msa.config.json' file with sample configuration has been created.
 ```

-Because there is no configuration files inside current directory yet, the default one is created
+Because there is no configuration file inside current directory yet, the default one is created

 ```JavaScript
 {